 There have been no bankruptcy, receivership or similar proceedings against the Company or any of its subsidiaries, or any voluntary bankruptcy, receivership or similar proceedings by the Company or any of its subsidiaries, within the three most recently completed financial years or during or proposed for the current financial year.

 Reorganizations

-There was no material reorganization of the Company or any of its subsidiaries in the year 2023.
+There was no material reorganization of the Company or any of its subsidiaries within the three most recently completed financial years or during or proposed for the current financial year.

 Social and Environmental Policies